Alejandro Nolasco

-Alejandro Nolasco Asensio (born 1991) is a Spanish writer, lawyer and politician of the party Vox.
+Alejandro Nolasco Asensio (born 22 August 1991) is a Spanish writer, lawyer and politician of the party Vox.
 He was first voted onto the city council of Teruel in 2019 and led his party to third place in the 2023 Aragonese regional election.

 After the election, Vox formed a government with the People's Party (PP) and Nolasco became vice president under the presidency of the PP's Jorge Azcón.
 Nolasco resigned in July 2024 in a dispute over immigration.
+In a snap election in February 2026, Nolasco led Vox to another third place with twice as many seats as before.
+Vox again formed government with the PP, with Azcón as president and Nolasco vice president.

-Biography
+Early life and writings

-Born in Pamplona, Navarre, Nolasco graduated in law from the Complutense University of Madrid and in philosophy from the National University of Distance Education, as well as earning a doctorate in history from the Universidad CEU San Pablo.
+Born in Pamplona in Navarre, Nolasco completed his secondary education at St Mary's Springs High School in Fond du Lac, Wisconsin.
+He graduated in law from the Complutense University of Madrid and in philosophy from the National University of Distance Education, as well as earning a doctorate in history from the Universidad CEU San Pablo.
 In 2022, he published a book of the memories of the last fifty members of the Blue Division, the Spanish volunteers in the Nazi invasion of the Soviet Union.